Split Principles: Introduction

 \section{Introduction}

-A version of the split principle was first considered by Fuchs, Gitman, and Hamkins in the course of their work on \cite{FGH:IncomparableModels}, the intended use being the construction of ultrafilters with certain properties.
-Later, the first author observed that the split principle is an ``anti-large-cardinal axiom'' which characterizes the failure of a regular cardinal to be weakly compact.
-In the present paper, we consider several versions of the principle that provide simple combinatorial characterizations of the failure of various large cardinal properties.
-The split principles for $\kappa$ say that there is a sequence $\vec d = \seq{d_\alpha}{\alpha<\kappa}$ that ``splits" every subset $A$ of $\kappa$ that's large into two subsets of $A$ that are also large, meaning that there is one ordinal $\beta$ such that for many $\alpha\in A$, we have that $\beta$ belongs to $d_\alpha$, but also, for many $\alpha\in A$, it is the case that $\beta$ belongs to $\alpha\ohne d_\alpha$.
-By varying the meanings of ``large", we obtain a host of natural split principles.
-Interestingly, in the two-cardinal version, some very natural split principles give rise to what appear to be entirely new large cardinal notions.
+A version of the split principle was first considered by the first author, Gitman, and Hamkins in the course of their work on \cite{FGH:IncomparableModels}, the intended use being the construction of ultrafilters with certain desirable properties that the authors ultimately were able to do without.
+But later, the first author observed that the split principle is an ``anti-large-cardinal axiom'' which characterizes the failure of a regular cardinal to be weakly compact.
+In the present paper, we consider several versions of the principle that provide uniform combinatorial characterizations of the failure of various large cardinal properties, and that have tight connections to other set-theoretic concepts like splitting families and trees.

+In its original form, the split principle for a cardinal $\kappa$ postulates the existence of a $\kappa$-list $\vec d = \seq{d_\alpha}{\alpha<\kappa}$ that ``splits" every unbounded subset $A$ of $\kappa$ into two unbounded subsets of $A$, meaning that there is one ordinal $\beta$ such that for unboundedly many $\alpha\in A$, we have that $\beta$ belongs to $d_\alpha$, but also, for unboundedly many $\alpha\in A$, $\beta$ belongs to the relative complement $\alpha\ohne d_\alpha$.
+By varying the form of the list allowed (it may be a thin list, or just a sequence of subsets of some cardinal $\tau$), the kinds of sets that are split (unbounded subsets of $\kappa$, stationary subsets of $\kappa$; large sets in some sense), and the kinds of sets split into (thus, for example one could consider splitting stationary sets into unbounded sets), we obtain a host of natural split principles.

+Given a $\kappa$-sequence $\vec{d}$ \emph{of subsets of $\tau$,} we may imagine this sequence as being given by the sequence of vertical sections of a subset of $\kappa\times\tau$.
+We can also form the set $\calF$ of its horizontal sections, a family of subsets of $\kappa$.
+The most immediate connection to another area of set-theoretic research is revealed by the realization that $\vec{d}$ is a split sequence iff the family $\calF$ is a \emph{splitting family}: for every unbounded set $A\sub\kappa$ there is an $X\in\calF$ such that $A\cap X$ and $A\ohne X$ are both unbounded, and this equivalence holds in more generality for any families of large sets instead of the unbounded sets.